Finalists Frequently Asked Questions

 10. What time should I arrive in D.C. to give enough time to get to the hotel, settled, and ready for Sunday night's event kicking off Placement Week?

-Dinner Sunday evening (Nov 16, 2014) will start around 5 PM.
-Back-calculating from there, you will need to leave the hotel by 4:30 PM.
-To give yourself enough time to get settled into your hotel room and to take a deep breath after your travels, you should plan to check into your hotel room no later than 4:00 PM.
-This means that arrival into DCA around 3 PM will give you plenty of time to get to the hotel by 4 PM.
-Flying into IAD or BWI will translate into a 1.5 hr. minimum to get to the hotel (that's baggage claim to hotel estimate)...maybe less if you don't check your luggage (hard to do with a week's worth of business clothing).
+Dinner Sunday evening (Nov 15, 2015) will start around 5 PM.
+Back-calculating from there, you will need to leave the hotel by 4:00 PM.
+You should plan to check into your hotel room no later than 3:00 PM.
+Arriving at Reagan National Airport (DCA) around 2:00 PM will give you plenty of time to get to the hotel.
+Flying into Dulles (IAD) or Baltimore International (BWI) will translate into 1.5 hr. of travel to get to the hotel.

 11. Where do I start looking for health insurance?
 My state Sea Grant program?
 My host office?
 Go on my own?
 How are insurance costs covered?

-Health insurance costs are covered by the $9,000 non-stipend funds that come with the fellowship (moving expenses and fellowship travel are also part of that $9,000).
+Health insurance costs will come out of the $9,000 non-stipend funds as part of the fellowship (moving expenses and fellowship travel are also part of that $9,000).
 Your host office does not cover your health insurance.
 Here's how you get the health insurance ball rolling:

 12. When do we sign up for interviews for Placement Week?

 a.
-Call your state Sea Grant program and check to see if they enroll their fellows in a health insurance plan.
-Some SG programs will put their fellows on the same health insurance plan as other state SG employees (technically, you are an employee of your state SG program...or your college/university depending on how your money flows to you).
-If the SG program does in fact enroll you in their program, work with them on the details of how those premiums are paid, the details of the plans, etc. If not, go to step 2.
+Call your state Sea Grant program or University and check to see if they enroll their fellows in a health insurance plan.
+Some SG programs will put their fellows on the same health insurance plan as other state SG employees (if you are an employee of your state SG program, or your college/university).
+If the SG program does in fact enroll you in their program, work with them on the details of how those premiums are paid, the details of the plans, etc.

 b.
 Most fellows not covered by your state SG program will search out health insurance on their own.
 Some will enroll in a policy in their home state before coming to D.C.
-Others will enroll in a plan once they get to D.C.
+Others will enroll in a plan once they get to D.C, through the DC Healthcare Exchange (https://dchealthlink.com/) .
 There's no conventional wisdom here and where you enroll may depend on how long your current policy runs.
-Be sure to check on the dates of your current plan as well as the terms of potential plans you're shopping... you want to avoid a lapse in coverage.
+Be sure to check on the dates of your current plan as well as the terms of potential plans you're shopping to avoid a lapse in coverage.

 c.
 Married?
 If you're married and your spouse has his/her own health insurance plan, you might be able to get incorporated into your spouse's plan.
 This would circumvent the need to enroll in a policy for just yourself and would free up more money in your $9,000 for moving expenses and travel.